Palliative Care WA is a member-based, not for profit organisation governed by a voluntary Board of Management according to the PCWA Constitution.

 In late 2018 he was appointed to the Ministerial Expert Panel for the development of the Voluntary Assisted Dying Legislation in WA.
 Simon is also the Clinical Lead for a project between WA Health and the Australian Digital Health Agency to increase the use of the My Health Record for keeping a range of end-of-life planning documents.

 Simon has particular interests in technology in health care, patient blood management, evidence into practice in hospital services and approaches to End-of-Life Care.

 From his personal experience of being a patient with a life-threatening illness Simon gained a much deeper appreciation of the challenges patients face and the importance of a true patient-focused approach to the delivery of health services and healthcare.

 Newly elected to the Board, information on Margherita is coming soon.

-Newly elected to the Board, information on Simon is coming soon.
+Newly elected to the Board, information on Tish is coming soon.